Presbyterian Church of Australia: Church government

 The Presbyterian Church of Australia is ruled by elders or presbyters.
 Presbyterian churches recognise two types of elders: teaching elders (ministers) and ruling elders.
 These elders meet at a local level in the Kirk Session.
 Only ordained ministers may preside at Communion, or the Lord's Supper, except in the rare circumstance where the presbytery licenses a ruling elder to do so.
 Likewise, only a minister can administer Baptism.
 A board or committee of management handles the material concerns of the local congregation.
 Deacons may also be elected to provide practical care.

-The minister and an elder from each parish have a seat at their regional presbytery and at their state's general assembly.
+The minister and an elder from each parish have a seat at their regional presbytery and at their state's annual general assembly.
+The PCA has six constituent state churches: New South Wales (Inc ACT), Queensland (Inc NT), South Australia, Victoria, Tasmania and Western Australia.
 The General Assembly of Australia (GA of A), composed of commissioners from each presbytery and state assembly, meets every three years.
 Every year each state's general assembly elects a moderator, while the General Assembly of Australia elects a moderator general for a three-year term.

 In 1991, the PCA's General Assembly of Australia determined that only men are "eligible for admission to the Ministry of Word and Sacraments."
 The rights of women ordained prior to this time were not affected.

 St Paul's Presbyterian Church in Barmedman, New South Wales.